INTENS-FI/intens/README.md

 Opt4J and all dependencies included.
 Running it with `java -jar` starts up the Opt4J configuration GUI.

-To configure Opt4J for simsvc based optimisation select Problem/Simsvc in the GUI.
+To configure Opt4J for Simsvc based optimisation select Problem/Simsvc in the GUI.
 You will need to specify modelFile, which is in YAML and minimally needs to provide the server URL (under the key `url`).
 See class `IntensModel` for other fields, which are optional.
 The